At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues

 Largest wildfire in Colorado history

-The Cameron Peak Fire burning near Fort Collins, in the northeast part of the state has burned 203,253 acres and is 62% contained, according to Inciweb.
+The Cameron Peak Fire burning near Fort Collins, in the northeast part of the state, has burned 203,253 acres and is 62% contained, according to Inciweb.

 The fire is the largest wildfire ever recorded in the state and the first known to reach 200,000 acres.
 It ignited on August 13 in the Arapaho and Roosevelt National Forests.